staeff/vorwaerts-exploration/README.md

 * Output information about the Ad as json

-* automate the download an prep of the data (https://download.codingdavinci.de/s/7rTJnf5dP3nKJYp/download)
+* automate the download an prep of the data (https://download.codingdavinci.de/s/7rTJnf5dP3nKJYp/download) with `make` (first step!)

 ## Advertisments fixture